Visit Petra, Jordan

 You’ll also see the two tall ceremonial obelisks that were carved from the rock and a well-weathered altar where it’s believed Nabatean priests sacrificed animals.

-Though it was damaged by an earthquake and later scavenging efforts, it’s easy to comprehend the theatre’s enormous size — big enough to hold about one-third of the city’s population.
+Though it was damaged by an earthquake and later scavenging efforts, it’s easy to comprehend the theater’s enormous size — big enough to hold about one-third of the city’s population.